sweetymhaiske/arduino-esp32/libraries/RainMaker/README.md

-# ESP32 RainMaker library for Arduino
+# ESP RainMaker library for Arduino
 The Arduino IDE provides an excellent library for working with ESP RainMaker.
 ESP RainMaker is an end-to-end solution offered by Espressif to enable remote control and monitoring for ESP32-S2 and ESP32 based products without any configuration required in the Cloud.
 The primary components of this solution are: